klogging/klogging/README.md

     }
     ```

-3. Create a `logger` attribute for a class, for example by using the `Klogging` interface logging inside
+3. Create a `logger` attribute for a class, for example by using the `Klogging` interface for logging inside
    coroutines:

     ```kotlin